Dilapidation Report Guide Australia

 Not documenting limitations

-If you couldn't access an area (locked room, inaccessible subfloor, furniture blocking a wall), document the limitation.
-If damage later appears in an area you didn't document, the limitation note explains why.
+If you could not access an area — locked room, inaccessible subfloor, furniture blocking a wall — document the limitation.
+If damage later appears in an area you could not inspect, the limitation note explains why it was not captured.

 Failing to date-stamp the record